 What’s the Cost of a Door Lock Actuator Replacement?

-Using $100 an hour as labor rate, below are what you’re going to spend on this particular service per certain vehicle type and model so you can have a better understanding of the cost:
+For some more specific estimate, using $100 an hour as labor rate, below are what you’re going to spend on this particular service per certain vehicle type and model so you can have a better understanding of the cost:

 For a 2004 Subaru Legacy, the labor time for a door lock actuator replacement is around 0.8 of an hour for either the front or rear doors.
 A factory part costs about $100 for any door, and a Standard part costs about $71.
 The total door actuator replacement cost would be about $180 using OE parts, or about $151 using aftermarket parts.

 For a 2006 Volkswagen Golf, the labor time to replace a door lock actuator is estimated at 1.8 hours for either the front or rear doors.
 An SKP actuator costs about $45, for a total of about $225 to complete the job.